kellyjadams/kellyjadams/README.md

 - 📐 Degree in mathematics education and currently tutoring high school math part-time.
 - 🔍 Love learning new skills.
 - ✏ Post weekly on my [blog](https://www.kellyjadams.com/blog) where I write about data science or learning new ideas/skills in non-technical fields.
-- ✉ I send out a [weekly newsletter](https://newsletter.kellyjadams.com/) every Friday with: 1 new blog post from me; 2 things I learned that week; and 3 bite-sized resources.
+- ✉ I send out a [weekly newsletter](https://newsletter.kellyjadams.com/) every Friday with: 1 new blog post from me; and 3 bite-sized resources related to data analytics or careers in data science.

 ## 🛠 Skills and Tools
 - **Tools:** Tableau; SQL (JOINS, ORER BY, GROUP BY); Python (Pandas, NumPy);  R (ggplot2, tidyverse); Excel (Pivot tables, Vlookup, Charts)